b4n4n377/docs/2-4-john-h-simple-attenuator.md

 - **Reactive attenuators** simulate the impedance curve of a speaker, preserving more of the amp's natural tone and feel, but they are often more complex and expensive.

 At this point, I would like to document how I came across the DIY resistive attenuator design from JohnH on the Marshall Forum (see https://marshallforum.com/threads/simple-attenuators-design-and-testing.98285/).
+All needed information can be found in the forum thread.
+Here, I aim to condense the now as of December 2024 >220 thread pages for my own reference, preparing and documenting the parts ordering and assembly process.